This Web site can help you learn more about Lupron Depot and uterine fibroids, including options for treating them, such as medication and surgery.

 Thinning of the bones may occur during therapy with LUPRON DEPOT, which may not be completely reversible in some patients.
 Since some conditions may increase the possibility of bone thinning, you should tell your doctor if you smoke, use alcohol in excess, have a family history of osteoporosis (thinning of the bones with fractures), or are taking other medications that can cause thinning of the bones.

 LUPRON DEPOT is not a method of birth control.
 Even though you may not have periods, unprotected intercourse could result in pregnancy.
-You should use non-hormonal birth control such as condoms, a diaphragm with contraceptive jelly, or an IUD to prevent pregnancy.
-If you think you have become pregnant while on LUPRON DEPOT, talk to your doctor immediately.
+You should use non-hormonal birth control such as condoms, a diaphragm with contraceptive jelly, or a copper IUD to prevent pregnancy.
+If you think you have become pregnant while on

 There is a possibility of the development or worsening of depression and/or the occurrence of forgetfulness.
 Patients who have a history of depression should be carefully observed during treatment.